-PersonnelTraffic Barrier Maiow Air Inlet 1.
-Cabinet 1 is quite appropriately located with respect to avoidance of excessive air movements from surrounding areas.

-- 2. Cabinet 2 is too close to the doorway and its airflow could be influenced by the air inlet too. - З. The airflow of cabinet 3 could also be influenced by the air inlet. - Cabinet @ is too close to the doorway.
-4
+- Cabinet 1 is quite appropriately located with respect to avoidance of excessive air movements from surrounding areas. - Cabinet 2 is too close to the doorway and its airflow could be influenced by the air inlet too. - 3.
+The airflow of cabinet S could also be influenced by the air inlet. - 4.
+Cabinet 4 is too close to the doorway. - Cabinet S is suitably located provided that the adjacent return air grille does not influence cabinet airflow.